 Several states exempt military pensions from taxation entirely.
 They include:

 Other states allow for at least some portion of military pension income to be excluded from taxation.
 Check with your state's taxing authority for the most specific, up-to-date terms.

 State Taxes and Government Pensions

+Alabama, Hawaii, and Illinois exempt nearly all retirement income.
 They exempt 100% of Social Security, military pensions, government pensions, and certain types of private pensions.
 Only Mississippi and Pennsylvania exempt all retirement income, including 401(k) and IRA distributions.

 Four states allow no exclusions for pension and other retirement income: Minnesota, Nebraska, Rhode Island, and Vermont.

 California has only a small tax credit for senior citizens and excludes only Social Security benefits and railroad retirement benefits from taxation.